copsTvFan/cops-episode-guide/guide.md

   She radios it in, they are caught and they find a pill canister filled with
   $20 pieces.
 She feels sorry for the girls who are trying to support 4-5 kids, but the guys she has no pity for and will bust them all day every day if she can.
-(4:43 PM Man with Gun Call) Officer Micki Mashburn has a bad died blond mullet and short spiky hair.
+- (4:43 PM Man With Gun Call) Officer Micki Mashburn has a bad died blond mullet and short spiky hair.
 She has worked this area for over 5 years.
 You get to know the area and the people, they know when you are on or off shift and when they can commit crimes.
 They sell drugs and quit when she comes on